RRoggia/aws-workloads/three-tier-app/README.md

 We specify both public subnets tolerance to failing availability zones.
 It's important that the subnets in this Auto Scaling Group have the auto IPv4 assignment enabled.

 #### Load Balancer

+When specifying a Load Balancer in the ASG, when adding new EC2 instances, these instances are automatically registered in the ELB allowing then to automatically receive traffic, thus, automatically scaling your app.

 The final diagram looks like this: